SimoneGasperini/biolearn/docs/theory.md

 For low values of the post-synaptic activity <a href="https://www.codecogs.com/eqnedit.php?latex={y_i}&space;<&space;\theta_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?{y_i}&space;<&space;\theta_i" title="{y_i} < \theta_i" /></a>, the function <a href="https://www.codecogs.com/eqnedit.php?latex=\Phi_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\Phi_i" title="\Phi_i" /></a> is negative; for <a href="https://www.codecogs.com/eqnedit.php?latex={y_i}&space;>&space;\theta_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?{y_i}&space;>&space;\theta_i" title="{y_i} > \theta_i" /></a>, <a href="https://www.codecogs.com/eqnedit.php?latex=\Phi_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\Phi_i" title="\Phi_i" /></a> is positive.
 The rule stabilizes by allowing the modification threshold <a href="https://www.codecogs.com/eqnedit.php?latex=\theta_i" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\theta_i" title="\theta_i" /></a> to vary as a super-linear function of the average activity of the cell.
 Unlike traditional methods of stabilizing Hebbian learning, this sliding threshold provides a mechanism for incoming patterns to compete.

 Moreover, the synaptic modifications increase when the threshold is small, and decrease as the threshold increases.
-The practical result is that the simulation can be run with artificially high learning rates, and wild oscillations are reduced-
+The practical result is that the simulation can be run with artificially high learning rates, and wild oscillations are reduced.
 For more details about different implementation of the BCM algorithm see the following *Scholarpedia* page: [BCM theory](http://www.scholarpedia.org/article/BCM_theory) (Ref.
 [3]).

 ## Weights orthogonalization